 Business intelligence (BI) software has become widely used – even to the point of being pervasive in many organizations.
-But for the most part, predictive analytics tools are still used by only the most sophisticated
+But for the most part, predictive analytics tools are still used by only the most sophisticated data-driven enterprises.

 In addition, whereas IT groups typically develop BI dashboards and reports for business users, predictive analytics models usually are created by a handful of highly skilled end users.
 It can be an eye-opening experience for IT workers to realize that the people who build predictive models are more data-savvy and technically oriented than they are.
 In fact, predictive model builders often view the IT staff merely as data gatherers whose purpose is to feed their data-hungry models.